-(2) During fiscal years 2015 and 2014, the Company also paid annual premiums of \$17,000 for a split dollar whole life insurance policy, owned by, and the beneficiary of which is, a trust for the benefit of Mr. Winfield's family.
-This policy was obtained in December 1998 and provides for a death benefit of \$1,000,000.
+(2) During fiscal 2015 and 2014, the Company and Portsmouth also paid combined annual premiums of \$43,000, for each respective year, for split dollar whole life insurance policies, owned by, and the beneficiary of which is, a trust for the benefit of Mr. Winfield's family.
+Portsmouth's share of those premiums was \$17,000 per year.
+These policies were obtained in December 1998 and provide for an aggregate death benefit of \$2,500,000.
 The Company has a secured right to receive, from any proceeds of the policy, reimbursement of all premiums paid prior to any payments to the beneficiary.